ungardev/medops/README.md

 3. **Dashboard Overview**
    - Display the main dashboard with consultations, patients, and financial summaries.
-   - Emphasize sober, responsive layout (desktop and mobile).
+   - Emphasize sober, responsive layout (desktop, mobile and tablet).

 4. **Clinical Workflow**
    - Start a consultation, manage patient data, and finalize the consultation.